alexravenna/vsc2vs-theme-ts-action/README.md

 3. Run `bin\Debug\net6.0\ThemeConverter.exe` with extension .json file → creates
    a .pkgdef file
 4. In VS 2022 create new Empty VSIX Project

+    a.
+This is done programmatically with the `vsix` template for `dotnet new`

 5. Add converted .pkgdef file(s)
 6. Edit the properties of the .pkgdef file: